ftnt-cse/solution-pack-chatops/docs/solution-pack-guide.md

 ### Syntax

-The syntax of the command is: *$* command and followed by arguments.
+The syntax of this command is: *$* command and followed by arguments.
 You need to type the command in the 'Comments' tab under 'Workspace' as shown below:

 For Example. *$Get Alert 1* (Here 1 is Alert ID)